-A third and extremely useful representation of the Trinity cooperage is from an early 20th century photograph of the harbour and north end premises taken from a point of land to the southeast.
-The photograph shows clearly the 2.5 storey cooperage with a gable roof in the area to the north of the Ryan’s Shop.
-It has a chimney at the north end and what appears to be two entrances - one situated mid-way along the east wall facing the water and the other on the south wall.
-This is the one that our cooperage is reconstructed as.
+Another extremely useful representation of the Trinity cooperage appears in an early twentieth century photograph of the harbour and north end premises taken from a point of land to the southeast.
+The photograph shows clearly the 2.5-storey cooperage with a gable roof in the area to the north of the Ryan’s Shop.
+It has a chimney at the north end and what appears to be entrances situated mid-way along the east wall facing the water and the other on the south wall.
+This reflects our cooperage reconstruction.

-In 2007 construction began to rebuild this structure and it officially opened in 2008.
-It now operates as a functional living history museum where you can see the cooper at his work.
-The cooperage is one of only two living history museums in town and is a must see for any visitor.
-Although the cooperage is a new endeavour for the Trinity Historical Society, production has begun on many items which would have been made at the time the original building stood.
-On your visit to the historic town please drop by and see what the cooper is making.
+In 2007, construction began to rebuild this structure and it officially opened in 2008.
+It now operates as a living history museum where you can see the cooper at work producing many items that would have been made at the time the original building stood.

 The cooperage is open from mid-May to mid-October from 9:30 am - 5:00 pm daily.
-The price of admission, $20.00 per person, children6 years and younger are admitted free of charge, includes entry to seven historic sites in the town -Visitors Centre, Lester-Garland House, Lester-Garland Premises (Ryan’s Shop), Cooperage, Green Family Forge, Hiscock House and the Trinity Museum - and may be purchased at the Visitor Centre.
-Visitors to Trinity are encouraged to purchase their admission pass at the Visitor Centre but may purchase it at any of the seven historic sites.
+The price of admission is $20.00 per person.
+Children six years and younger are admitted free of charge.
+Admission includes entry to seven historic sites in the town: Visitors Centre, Lester-Garland House, Lester-Garland Premises (Ryan’s Shop), Cooperage, Green Family Forge, Hiscock House and the Trinity Museum.
+Visitors may purchase their admission pass at any of the seven historic sites.